 April - Commencement Awards, Bursaries and Scholarships Application Launched

-April 19 - OSAP Presentation - Period 4 in the Library - check out the Grade 12 Guidance Hub to sign up
+April - OSAP Presentation - check out the Grade 12 Guidance Hub to sign up - Library - Period 4

 May